tyreepearson/field-workshops-terraform/docs/index.md

   - restricts specific attributes of specific resources and data sources in the current Terraform plan.
       - `# Get all Azure Security Center Pricings allAzureSecCenterSubPricings = plan.find_resources("azurerm_security_center_subscription_pricing")`

+???
+Here are a couple examples for each of the individual mock types.
+Day two will have you write each of your inidividual policies so this process here is to help you understand what it looks like and getting started.
+The tfplan allows us to restrict specific attributes of specific resources and data sources in the current plan
 ---
 name: types-of-policies-1
 # Types of Terraform Sentinel Policies (1)